 Wine rated (2024 guide) 95/100

 Another combination of freshness and depth from Toro.
-Nose of blackberries, graphite, ashtray, sandalwood, cocoa powder and black olives.
+Aroma of blackberries, graphite, ashtray, sandalwood, cocoa powder, and black olives.
 Fresh, chalky tannins grip the palate, with a nervous backbone.
-The tannins extend to a long finish.
+The tannins extend into a long finish.
 Ripe but fresh.
 Drink from 2026.